 The Dura-Plush is a Fire-Resistant door mat from First Mats

-The solution: Choose independently tested, flame-retardant matting.
+The solution: Choose independently tested, flame-retardant matting, such as the Dura-Plush from First Mats.
 These are a popular choice among housing associations due to their robust construction and certified flame-retardant properties, offering reassurance for high-occupancy buildings.

 Corridors and Transitional Areas